BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 ### Connection Management

-The project manages connections to a PostgreSQL database through a JDBC data source with `PGSimpleDataSource`.
+The project manages connections to a PostgreSQL database through a class named DBConnectionManager.
-It initializes a PGSimpleDataSource, acquires connections from it within the `main()` function using a `connection.use { }` block for automatic closure, and encapsulates database interactions within a SessionsDataManager instance.
+This class is responsible for giving out connections to the database for each thread, and closing them when they are no longer needed.
+For each new connection, the class creates a new instance of a PGSimpleDataSource, and sets its connection parameters.
+The connections are closed using the close method of the class.

+In the overall application, at the `main` function, the application creates a new instance of the `SessionsDataManager` class.
+This class internally uses the `DBConnectionManager` class to allow the user to shut down the connections when the application is finished.

+When the `storage.use {}` block is finished, the `SessionsDataManager` internally calls the close method of the `DBConnectionManager` to close the connections.

 ### Data Access

 For data access, we implemented the `SessionsDataManager` class, which is responsible for managing storage, be it in memory or in a database.

+This class uses the `DBConnectionManager` class to allow the user to shut down the connections when the application is finished.

 We also implemented the `SessionsDataGame`, `SessionsDataPlayer`, and `SessionsDataSession` interfaces, which are responsible for managing the data of the respective entities and support different types of implementations, such as in-memory storage or database storage.